ECheynet/randomProcess/README.md

  - An example file Documentation.mlx, which illustrates the generation of the random process using the case of atmospheric turbulence
 - The function getSamplingPara.m, which computes the target frequency vector and the associated time vector.

-Any question, suggestion pr comment is welcome.
+Any question, suggestion or comment is welcome.